Saskatchewan Party: Party foundations (1997–1998)

 The Saskatchewan Party arose from a distinct political climate in the 1990s.
 The Progressive Conservatives led two consecutive majority governments from 1982 to 1991 under the leadership of Grant Devine.
-However, economic challenges, the party's profligate spending—which left the province on the brink of bankruptcy—a close association with Brian Mulroney's unpopular federal PCs, and a major expense fraud scandal that resulted in prison time for several members of the party all severely damaged the PCs.
+However, economic challenges, the party's profligate spending (which left the province on the brink of bankruptcy), a close association with Brian Mulroney's unpopular federal PCs, and a major expense fraud scandal that resulted in prison time for several members of the party all severely damaged the PCs.
 Under the leadership of Bill Boyd, the PCs lost nearly half of their vote share in 1995 compared to 1991, and the party was reduced to five MLAs.
 The Liberal Party, meanwhile, despite returning to Official Opposition status in 1995 for the first time since 1975, was being weakened by internal disputes.
 The New Democratic Party (NDP) under Roy Romanow took power in 1991, and rapidly addressed the fiscal crisis, balancing the province's finances by 1995.
 However, this process involved numerous cuts to services that were seen as disproportionately affecting rural residents, deepening an urban-rural divide in the province that had already been widened by the PC emphasis on rural issues throughout the 1980s.

-With neither the PCs nor the Liberals seeing a clear path to defeating the NDP, four MLAs from each party, all representing rural districts, agreed to walk away from their parties and form a new one.
-In August 1997, PC MLAs Boyd, Dan D'Autremont, Ben Heppner, and Don Toth joined former Liberal MLAs Bob Bjornerud, June Draude, Rod Gatefoer, and Ken Krawetz in announcing the founding of the Saskatchewan Party.
+With neither the PCs nor the Liberals seeing a clear path to defeating the NDP, discussions about a merger began within the caucuses in July 1997.
+Although unsuccessful at first, four MLAs from each party, all representing rural districts, agreed to walk away from their parties and form a new one.
+In August 1997, PC MLAs Boyd, Dan D'Autremont, Ben Heppner, and Don Toth joined former Liberal MLAs Bob Bjornerud, June Draude, Rod Gantefoer, and Ken Krawetz in announcing the founding of the Saskatchewan Party.
 The new party was officially registered on September 17, and with eight sitting MLAs, took over the status of Official Opposition.
 Krawetz, who had been serving as the leader of the Opposition with the Liberals, maintained that role when he became the interim leader of the new party.
-While these MLAs were the public face of the new party, the process that led to its formation involved a range of political operatives, including many involved with the federal Reform Party.
-Moreover, while the party openly encouraged grassroots participation, its formulation has been described as a movement by political elites.
+Its formation was challenged by Reform Party members who planned to establish a provincial affiliate, accusing the new party of performative populism.
+Concerned about possible right-wing competition, the November founding convention adopted grassroots provisions on voter recall, fixed election dates, free votes for party MLAs and referendums on abortion and VLT.
+While the SP embraced some Reform Party policies and thereby won the favour of their political operatives, its formulation has been described as a movement by political elites.